yugabyte/yugabyte-db/docs/content/preview/reference/drivers/ysql-client-drivers.md

 For details and documentation, refer to [libpq - C Library](https://www.postgresql.org/docs/11/libpq.html) for PostgreSQL 11 (on which YugabyteDB is based).

-For a tutorial on building a sample C application with libpq, refer to [Build a C application](../../../develop/build-apps/c/ysql/).
+For a tutorial on building a sample C application with libpq, refer to [Connect an application](../../../drivers-orms/c/ysql/).

 #### Install the libpq client library